Canning Creek, Queensland: History

-The locality takes its name from the creek name, which in turn was named in 1827 by Allan Cunningham after Sir George Canning, the Prime Minister of Great Britain in 1827.
+The locality takes its name from the creek named in 1827 by explorer Allan Cunningham after Sir George Canning, the prime minister of Great Britain.

+British pastoralists arrived in the 1840s with Captain Robert Gerald Moffatt, a retired British Army officer of the 17th Regiment, forming the Canning Creek pastoral lease.

-In 1848, 3 Aboriginal women and one child were murdered in the area by a posse of seven white men.
+In 1848, three Aboriginal women and one child were murdered in the area by a posse of seven white men.

 Canning Creek was opened for selection on 17 April 1877; 112 sqmi were available.

 The Canning Creek Provisional School opened on 15 November 1885 and became Canning Creek State School on 1 January 1909.
 The school closed on a number of occasions due to low student numbers.
-On 18 April 1922 it became a half-time school sharing the teacher with Glenside State School, with both schools closing on 20 June 1922.
+On 18 April 1922, it became a half-time school sharing the teacher with Glenside State School, with both schools closing on 20 June 1922.

 Glenside Provisional School opened in 1914.
-On 1 December 1914 it became Glenside State School.
-On 18 April 1922 it was closed as a full-time school and reopened as a half time school in conjunction with Canning Creek State School.
-Due to the distance between the 2 schools they closed on 20 June 1922.
+On 1 December 1914, it became Glenside State School.
+On 18 April 1922, it was closed as a full-time school and reopened as a half time school in conjunction with Canning Creek State School.
+Due to the distance between the two schools they both closed on 20 June 1922.